Illegal Tobacco and Alcohol

 Did you know?

 Operation CeCe which is a HMRC sponsored operation delivered by National Trading Standards through local authorities is now fully implemented and achieving significant results across Newcastle.
-Since April 2021 as part of our commitment to the operation we have seized 130,140 illegal cigarettes and 62.15 Kg's of illegal hand rolling tobacco.
-In 2020-2021 we seized 123,534 illegal cigarettes and 31.4 Kg's of illegal hand rolling tobacco.
+In 2021-2022 some 611,514 suspected alleged cigarettes together with 194.84 Kg's of suspected alleged Hand Rolling Tobacco.